vCISO or CISO?

 If you employ a full-time CISO, they are ONLY your CISO.
-They are not pulled in other directions and can spend all their attention on your organization’s security.
+They are not pulled in other directions and can spend all their attention on your organization’s security team and initiatives.

 If properly positioned, a full-time CISO will quickly improve the security posture of an organization through the focus of their bandwidth and their ability to internally influence executive management.

-Having a full-time CISO, if they are managed well, can have marketing and public relations benefits.
+Having a full-time CISO can have marketing and public relations benefits.
 It simply looks good to have someone on staff full time.